wmo-im/wis2-global-services-testing/tests/global_broker/README.md

 #### Test 5: Global Broker WS Certificate Validity

 The WebSocket case since either a TLS or WebSocket certificate validation is sufficient for the specified test to pass.
-Future updates to resolve this issue.

 #### Test 6: Global Broker Subscription Read Access